faisalahmedsifat/tempo/Documenting The Process.md

 ## Something I learned

 Functions and Methods are different in Go!
-Functions - Those that are not associated with a type Methods - Those that are associated with a type.
+Functions - Those that are not associated with a type Methods - Those that are associated with a type